gimite/google-drive-ruby/MIGRATING.md

 session.files(q: "name = 'hoge'")
 ```

-# Migrating from version 0.x.x to 1.x.x
+# Migrating from version 0.x.x to 2.x.x

 Ver.
 0.x.x no longer works, because the API used was deprecated and shut down.
 You need to migrate to ver.
 1.x.x or later.

 Ver.
-1.x.x is not 100% backward compatible with 0.x.x.
+1.x.x / 2.x.x are not 100% backward compatible with 0.x.x.
 Some methods have been removed.
-Especially, GoogleDrive.login has been removed, and you must use GoogleDrive.saved_session or GoogleDrive.login_with_oauth instead, as in the example code in [README.md](https://github.com/gimite/google-drive-ruby/blob/master/README.md).
+Especially, GoogleDrive.login has been removed, and you must use OAuth.
+See [Authorization document](https://github.com/gimite/google-drive-ruby/blob/master/doc/authorization.md) for details.